 A: Cooperate with the Ethics Office and provide the most current information to them about your investment.
-The Ethics Office may need to provide information about the transaction to the Risk Committee for its review as this contract may be considered a related party transaction, subject to certain reporting requirements for the Company.
+The Ethics Office will need to provide information about the transaction to the Audit Committee for their review as this contract may be considered a related party transaction, subject to certain reporting requirements for the Company.
 The Ethics Office will help the Company and you comply with the requirements.